Did You Know?

 - Entering student: a student beginning first year who has not previously attended a post-secondary educational institution

 - Scholarship: a monetary award for academic studies given on the basis of academic merit alone, or academic merit and other criteria

 Limits on Awards

-- Entering students who receive the Centennial Merit/Centennial Merit Plus scholarship may not apply for the Luther College Entrance Scholarship, the Luther College High School Scholarship, or the Pre-professional Entrance Scholarship
+- Entering students who receive the University of Regina Entrance Scholarship, UR Circle of Scholars Scholarship, the University of Regina Out of Province Entrance Scholarship and the former Centennial Merit/Centennial Merit Plus scholarship may not apply for the Luther College Entrance Scholarship, the Luther College High School Scholarship, or the Pre-professional Entrance Scholarship.

 Payment of Awards

-- Luther awards are credited to student accounts following the last day to drop courses with a full refund (mid-September).
+- Luther awards are credited to student accounts following the last day to drop courses with a full refund.
 Students can review their financial accounts on UR Self-Service.